bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 -- Arnold Kling, [Narrower, Older, Deeper](https://arnoldkling.substack.com/p/narrower-deeper-older)

+> We have jump bids and skip bids but no hop bids.
+And we can run (from a double) and walk (the dog) and leap(ing Michaels) and crawl(ing Stayman)

+-- Coach Cyrus

 I'm reminded of this when I teach beginners.
 There are so many terms that bridge players use as common parlance that are completely inscrutable to a player who is just starting.
 So in the spirit of pulling back the curtain, I've decided to make my own glossary!

 Also, those who know me know that I have a penchant for silliness and gibberish.
 I will note when some jargon is particularly silly.